almcr/crud-go/README.md

 ## Crud API written in Go and Gin
 ![example workflow](https://github.com/almcr/crud-go/actions/workflows/main.yml/badge.svg)
 ---
-This is my first take on using Go environment to create a simple crud application.
+This is my take on using Go environment to create a simple crud application.
 Go has really low entry barrier, and has a huge community which makes it simple to find learning resources.

 ### Technologies
 * Go 1.17